• Skip to primary navigation

 In my opinion, tri-tip shouldn't be baked at a high temperature unless you're using the last couple of minutes to broil to create a nice brown crust.

-More importantly, use a meat thermometer to ensure that the internal temperature of your oven tri-tip is cooked the way you like it:
+More importantly, use an instant-read meat thermometer to ensure that the internal temperature of your tri-tip is cooked the way you like it:

 140 degrees F (Medium-rare)